HulaTime/battle_ships/README.md

 As a player
 So that I can play a more interesting game
 I would like to have a range of ship sizes to choose from

+As a player
+So that I can create a layout of ships to outwit my opponent I would like to be able to choose the directions my ships face in